joao-frohlich/cpython/Doc/library/functions.rst

    Case is not significant, so, for example, "inf", "Inf", "INFINITY", and "iNfINity" are all acceptable spellings for positive infinity.

-   Otherwise, if the argument is an integer or a floating-point number, a floating-point number with the same value (within Python's floating-point precision) is returned.
+   Otherwise, if the argument is an integer or a floating point number, a floating point number with the same value (within Python's floating point precision) is returned.
 If the argument is outside the range of a Python float, an :exc:`OverflowError` will be raised.

    For a general Python object ``x``, ``float(x)`` delegates to ``x.__float__()``.
 If :meth:`~object.__float__` is not defined then it falls back to :meth:`~object.__index__`.

-   See also :meth:`float.from_number` which only accepts a numeric argument.

    If no argument is given, ``0.0`` is returned.